1. Flask Cheat Sheet

 user = User.query.get(1)

-new_user = User(username='NewUser', email='new@example.com', password='password')
+new_user = User(username='jane_doe', email='jane@example.com', password_hash='hash')

 db.session.add(new_user)